 Luckily because he didn’t ignore the flutter (the BBB) this time his condition was diagnosed and treated in time before any lasting damage was caused to his heart.

-This story has been published to raise awarness to heart block so if anyone reading this has fealt a painless flutter in your chest, or knows someone who has, get it checked as had Andrew not done then serious heart conditions may have followed including heart failure and total heart block.
+This story has been published to raise awarness to heart block so if anyone reading this has fealt a painless flutter in your chest, or knows someone who has, get it checked as had Andrew not done then serious heart conditions may have followed including heart failure, total heart block or even worse -- death.